nimble-dev/nimbleHMC/joss/paper/paper.md

 ```

 The compiled MCMC algorithm is executed using `runMCMC`.
 We execute
-the MCMC for a single chains of 20,000 iterations, and discard the initial 10,000 samples
+the MCMC for a single chain of 20,000 iterations, and discard the initial 10,000 samples
 as burn-in.

 ```